 And Nagaoka (長岡) currently has the second largest population in the prefecture, approximately 2.7 hundred thousand, after Niigata City.

-The city, Nagaoka is nationally famous for its fireworks festival annually held on August 2 and 3 where many people come to see the splendid fireworks display from around the country.
+Nagaoka is nationally famous for its fireworks festival annually held on August 2 and 3, when many people come to see it from around the country.

-In Nagaoka, there is a flavor of ramen known as one of Niigata’s 5 major local ramen, to eat which I visited the city the other day.
+The city also prides itself on a flavor of ramen known as one of Niigata’s five major local ramen, and I visited the place the other day.

 Nagaoka Shoga Shoyu Ramen (長岡 しょうが醤油ラーメン)

 Aoshima Shokudo (青島食堂)

-Aoshima Shokudo has 3 branches in Nagaoka and the other day I went to the Miyauchi-Ekimae main shop located in front of JR Miyauchi Station.
+The long-established shop has three branches in Nagaoka, and I visited the Miyauchi-Ekimae head shop in front of JR Miyauchi Station.

-As you can see in the photo above, the shop might be hard to find because the signboard denoting the place is old and small.
+As you can see in the photo, the shop may be hard to find because the signboard denoting the place is small besides old.

-Nonetheless, in the shop, there are always a lot of people slurping the noodles.
+Nonetheless, the restaurant always has many people slurping the noodles.

 Akihabara Branch in Tokyo